dippy2214/The-Wiimote-Project/README.md

 And I just saw a youtube video of someone playing rocket league using a wii remote.

 Naturally, my first thought was 'How?'.
-The whole world of programming was opening up before me, and I was just starting to realise that if I got good enough at this I could do anything, and all the information I needed was somewhere on the internet.
+The whole world of programming was opening up before me, and I was just starting to realise that if I got good enough at this I could do anything.
+All the information I need is somewhere on the internet.
 But I had never seen something like this before - I had to know.

+My research led me to a piece of software called GlovePie, and so the journey begins.